FullStackS-GmbH/terraform-workshop/Grundlagen/README.md

     * Workspaces are used as a primary tool for delegating control within your configuration.
 Generally you can say that you need one workspace per envrionment per terraform configuration.
     * Configurations * environments = workspaces.

-* What are Variables in Terraform?
-    * There are two importent files on which you will have to take care of.
-        * variables.tf:
-        * terraform.tfvars:

-* What are Terraform states?
-    * The state is storing your managed infrastructure and configuration.
-By default the state is stored in the "terraform.tfstate" file but you can also store it remotly which is the better option when workin in a team environment.
-    * State snapshots are stored in JSON format and new Terraform versions are generally backward compatible with statte snapshots from earlier versions.
-    * With the ` terraform state ` command you can perform basic modifications of the state using the CLI.

-* Hands on practice example

-* Terraform data

 * 8 best practice tips
     * Manipulate the state only through Terraform commands
     * Always set up a shared remote storage